David T. Buente Jr.

 - Representing CSX Transportation, Inc. concerning the Anacostia River Sediment Site in the District of Columbia.

-- Represents Coronet Industries, Inc. in a mass-joinder toxic tort suit in Florida State court where roughly 1,000 individuals allege wrongful death, personal injury, medical monitoring, and property damage associated with purported exposure to chemicals from historic phosphate mining operations.
-Also assists Coronet in negotiations with EPA and the state environmental regulatory agencies concerning site assessment and remediation (which negotiations have led to the entry of multiple state and federal administrative agreements), and helps to manage the interplay between regulatory and litigation issues.
+- Represented Coronet Industries, Inc. in settling a mass-joinder toxic tort suit in Florida State court where roughly 1,000 individuals allege wrongful death, personal injury, medical monitoring, and property damage associated with purported exposure to chemicals from historic phosphate mining operations.
+Also assisted Coronet in negotiations with EPA and the state environmental regulatory agencies concerning site assessment and remediation (which negotiations have led to the entry of multiple state and federal administrative agreements), and helps to manage the interplay between regulatory and litigation issues.

 - “Congress Adopts NEPA Reforms for Major Infrastructure Projects,” Westlaw Journal, February 17, 2016 (co-authored with Peter Steenland and Jim Wedeking).

 - “Environment & Climate Change—USA,” International Law Office, published in conjunction with its 2014 Environment Year in Review, April 20, 2015 (co-authored with Byron Taylor, Roger Martella and Judith Praitis).